 Filling gaps

 The uses for these courses are many, Dr. Cleveland Manchanda said.
-One key gap some residency programs may have is that they lack a faculty member with specific health equity expertise.
+One key gap of some residency programs is the lack of a faculty member with specific health equity expertise.
 These modules can help.

 The work to achieve health equity across the U.S. health system is vast.
-Ultimately, Dr. Cleveland Manchanda said, these modules help empower residents to advance racial justice and equity.
+Ultimately, Dr. Cleveland Manchanda said, these modules help empower residents to improve health care for every patient they serve.

 “Diversity trainings or implicit-bias trainings don’t really get to some of the root causes of health inequities,” she said.
 “We’ve created content that helps doctors develop an understanding of structural forces that create inequities.
 From there we can develop, identify and change policy that perpetuates inequity.
 We can identify the ways in which it shows up in our institutions and create pathways for redress and restoring trust with the communities that have been harmed.
+It’s also important to recognize that this work to address inequities helps improve the overall system and raises the quality of care for every patient—not only the individuals and communities who are being harmed by our current ways of practicing.
 That's what I'm hoping that folks will take away from this.”